Vamsi0155/MavenSurefirePlugin/README.md

 #Maven Profile Concept

-In general, if we do not use Maven Profiling when in working with multiple testng.xml files.
+In general, If we do not use Maven Profiling when in working with multiple testng.xml files.
-Each time we need to go to pom.xml file and change the name of testng.xml file in Maven Surefire Plugin which needs to be executed and it is a very tedious task to do every time. so, it is a good practice to implement Maven Profile Concept when in working with multiple testng.xml files.
+Each time we need to go to pom.xml file and change the name of testng.xml file in Maven Surefire Plugin which needs to be executed and it is a very tedious task to do every time.
+So, It is a good practice to implement Maven Profile Concept when in working with multiple testng.xml files.

 [Multiple testng.xml files >> We maintain sanity_testng.xml, smoke_testng.xml, regresssion_testng.xml].